 The notion that a linear transformation cannot break superpositions warrants further discussion.
 It is important to recognize that our measuring devices possess finite positional resolution, meaning they cannot differentiate state functions with sufficiently small support.
-Consider the "squeezing" operator $A{\lambda}$ , defined on singlevariable functions by $A{\lambda}\varphi(x) = \sqrt{\lambda}\varphi(\lambda x)$ for $\lambda > 0$ .
-This operator is linear and, in fact, unitary in $L_2(\mathbb{R})$ .
-Now, suppose we have a superposition $\varphi = \alpha g_a + \beta g_b$ , where $g_a$ and $g_b$ have small support and approximate the position eigenstates for points a and b, respectively.
-By applying $A{\lambda}$ to $\varphi$ and selecting a sufficiently large value of $\lambda$ , we can reduce the interval containing the support of the resulting function $\psi$ to an arbitrarily small size.
-In such a scenario, a detector with finite resolution would be unable to distinguish $\psi$ from an eigenstate of the position.
+Consider the "squeezing" operator A{λ} , defined on singlevariable functions by $A{\lambda}\varphi(x) = \sqrt{\lambda}\varphi(\lambda x)$ for $\lambda > 0$.
+This operator is linear and, in fact, unitary in $L_2(\mathbb{R})$.
+Now, suppose we have a superposition $\varphi = \alpha g_a + \beta g_b$, where g_a and g_b have small support and approximate the position eigenstates for points a and b, respectively.
+By applying A{λ} to φ and selecting a sufficiently large value of λ , we can reduce the interval containing the support of the resulting function ψ to an arbitrarily small size.
+In such a scenario, a detector with finite resolution would be unable to distinguish ψ from an eigenstate of the position.
 The feasibility of linear collapse models in scenarios where eigenstates are replaced by specific equivalence classes of states should be then re-examined.

 As a side note, while not disputing the conclusion within accepted assumptions, it is worth noting that the derivation in [16] is limited to a two-dimensional state space.
 The authors argue that any collapse model must be capable of describing the collapse of a two-state superposition, which is true.
 However, the fact that the initial state of a system is identified as a two-state does not necessarily imply that the evolution of the state under collapse will be restricted to a two-dimensional state space.
 Specifically, the two-space does not need to be an invariant subspace of the evolution operator.
 For instance, when we measure the spin of a particle in the Stern-Gerlach experiment with a blocker, we utilize the entanglement between spin and position states and measure the particle's position along the field gradient.
-In this scenario, the proper collapse model may need to be considered in the infinite-dimensional space of states.
+In this scenario, the appropriate collapse model may need to be formulated in the infinite-dimensional state space that accounts for both the spin and position of the particle.

-Before examining the concept of stability in the model, let us first address what characterizes a macroscopic object according to conjecture (RM).
+Before examining the concept of stability in the model, let us first address what characterizes a macroscopic object according to conjecture (\mathbf{RM}).
 In this framework, a microscopic particle undergoing position measurement follows the trajectory dictated by the Schrödinger equation with a stochastic Hamiltonian.
 The specific characteristics of the measuring apparatus are encapsulated by the distribution of elements in the Gaussian unitary ensemble random matrix representing the Hamiltonian, which evolve with time.
 Consequently, the particle's state undergoes a random walk in the space of states, with the step distribution being both homogeneous and isotropic.